December 5, 2023 - At Long Last, Brenda Lee is Number One on the Charts with "Rockin' Around the Christmas Tree"

 Baseball's World Series is under way and The Meters' 1969 hit "Cissy Strut" came up as a bumper tune.
 Meanwhile, Christmas music is getting a media push nearly two months ahead of the holiday: a commercial for Walmart features the gloriously Spectorized "(It's A) Marshmallow World" by Darlene Love and a Macy's TV spot plays The Moonglows' 1953 recording for the Chance label, "Hey Santa Claus."

 But the biggest early Xmas blast comes from The Holdovers, a just-premiered seasonal comedy starring Paul Giamatti.
-Set in 1970, several classics are heard: "Silent Night" by The Temptations, "Jingle Bells" by Herb Alpert and the Tijuana Brass, "It's the Most Wonderul Time of the Year" by Andy Williams, "Carol of the Drum (The Little Drummer Boy)" by The Trapp Family Singers and two by Grammy-winning French group The Swingle Singers: "White Christmas" and a "Deck the Halls/What Child is This?" medley.
+Set in 1970, several classics are heard: "Silent Night" by The Temptations, "Jingle Bells" by Herb Alpert and the Tijuana Brass, "It's the Most Wonderful Time of the Year" by Andy Williams, "Carol of the Drum (The Little Drummer Boy)" by The Trapp Family Singers and two by Grammy-winning French group The Swingle Singers: "White Christmas" and a "Deck the Halls/What Child is This?" medley.
 In addition, the film features two late-'60s rockers: "Time Has Come Today" by The Chambers Brothers and "Venus" by The Shocking Blue.

 October 17, 2023 - Dinah, Booker T. and Astrud in Tourism, Sports and Robot Flicks